SajadKenani/Haibatuk-Project/readme.md

 ---

 ## 📖 About the Project
-HaibatUK is a modern, high-performance website featuring:
+Haibatuk is a modern, high-performance website featuring:
 - 🏪 **Store** – Browse and purchase products seamlessly
 - 📊 **Dashboard** – Manage data efficiently
 - ⚡ **Fast & Responsive UI** – Powered by **React, Vite, and Tailwind CSS**